 TPO is a government-approved scheme to provide independent redress in relation to disputes between consumers and property agents.

-Statistics and commentary for each of TPO’s approval from the Department for Communities and Local Government, the Chartered Trading Standards Institute and the National Trading Standards Estate Agency Team, can be found here.
+Statistics and commentary for each of TPO’s approval from the Department for Levelling up Housing and Communities, the Chartered Trading Standards Institute and the National Trading Standards Estate and Letting Agency Team, can be found here.

 Redress not Regulation